-With typically around 75% of students progressing on to higher education, great emphasis is placed on supporting and guiding students with their applications.
-Each student will have one-to-one support from a member of the Careers Team to finalise and submit their university application and a detailed, personal reference will be provided by the school.
+With typically around 75% of students progressing on to higher education both in the UK and abroad, great emphasis is placed on supporting and guiding students with their applications.
+Each student will have oneto-one support from a member of the Careers Team to finalise and submit their university application and support to prepare for interviews and assessments.